Release notes

 Improved: Web address structure

-Since April 2025, every organization page has a unique code in its web address, in addition to the organization name.
-This could be an organization code or Chamber of Commerce number from organizations.overheid.nl.
+Since April 2025, every organization page has included a unique code in the web address alongside the organization's name.
+This is, for example, an organization code or Chamber of Commerce number from organisations.overheid.nl.
 If such a code is not available there, a unique code is generated.
-These generated codes will now be 6 digits long (previously 12).
-This keeps web addresses as short as possible.
+From now on, these generated codes are 6 digits long (previously 12).
+This ensures that web addresses remain as short as possible.

-From now on, both the web addresses of organization pages and algorithm descriptions will be structured using the organization codes of the parent organization(s).
-This helps researchers and other users know exactly which organization(s) are involved.
-It also clarifies which algorithm descriptions have been published by an organization.
+From now on, both the web addresses of organization pages and algorithm descriptions will also be constructed using the organization codes of the parent organization(s).
+This helps researchers and other users to know exactly which organization(s) are involved.
+Additionally, it clarifies which algorithm descriptions have been published by an organization.

 For editors